The County Assistance Office (CAO) will count all resources not specifically excluded.

 Non-liquid resources are resources that cannot easily be converted to cash.
 Countable non-liquid resources include:

-The equity value of real property (land and buildings) unless specifically excluded because the property is used as a home, is income-producing, AND the income is consistent with the property's fair market value, it is essential to employment or full self-employment, or verification of the property’s ownership, market value, and efforts to sell it for fair market value, present undue hardship to client .
-(See Section 540.5.)
+The equity value of real property (land, buildings, and mobile homes) unless specifically excluded because the property is used as a home; is income-producing, AND the income is consistent with the property's fair market value; is essential to employment or full self-employment; or verification of the property’s ownership, market value, and efforts to sell it for fair market value, present undue hardship to the applicant/recipient . (see Section 540.5.)

 Personal property, including licensed and unlicensed vehicles, boats, aircraft, all-terrain vehicles, and mopeds